What Are B Vitamins and Why Are They Important

 These are called bioavailable forms.

-Most products contain the cheap forms that are not so bioavailable.
+Most hair supplements contain the cheap forms that are not bioavailable.

 Here are the bioavailable forms for two important B-vitamins.